Posts

 - Other Apps

-Casting my characters is a little bit tricky due to that of scheduling when and how to film a long with having a good cast of people that are willing to help and be cooperative.
+Casting my characters was a little bit tricky due to scheduling conflicts and finding people that were willing to listen to my ideas and be willing to try anything.
 So I kindly asked some friends and family to help me out with this project of mine.
-I casted Stephaine Barcelo to be the monster as she was willing to be the monster of the movie and no one would really get back to me on preforming in that role.
-For the main character, I casted Ainsley Rector as she was willing to be freeing up her schedule to be filming this project and wasn't afraid to have some directive criticism.
-They both equally helped with this project and was willing to help me work on filming and gave me some ideas while in the process of making the project static doors.
+I cast Stephaine Barcelo to be the monster because she was willing to fill that role.
+No one else would get back to me on agreeing to star in that role.
+For the main character, I cast Ainsley Rector, as she was willing to be freeing up her schedule to be filming this project and wasn't afraid to have some directive criticism.
+They both equally helped with this project.
+They were willing to help me reshoot scenes and gave me some ideas while in the process of making the project.

 Editing